 Every store owner wishes to have multiple stores to grow their business more widely and increase sales.
 But unfortunately, right now you can’t create multiple stores from one account as Shopify doesn’t provide this option.
 You can have two or more account logins for a single store.
 But if you need multiple stores then the only option that you can have currently is to create individual stores separately.

-Most of the Shopify merchants go for only one store but those who want to sell more with different products and diversify their brand go with multiple stores.
+Most of the Shopify merchants go for only one store but those who want to sell more different products and diversify their brand go with multiple stores.
 But there are benefits too and challenges also.
 Let’s dive into it one by one.

 Benefits of opening multiple Shopify stores

-Many of them step back from creating multiple stores worrying about the time and effort needed to handle multiple stores, but there are few benefits too.
+Many of them step back from creating multiple stores worrying about the time and effort needed to handle multiple stores, but there are a few benefits too.
 Let’s see them.

 You may sell your products globally so having more than one store can help you to just adjust your store’s currency, language, products, and all.
 You can easily tailor each site based on the needs of different regions which can also be called localized marketing.